Böhse Onkelz: 1997–2004: No. 1 on the charts

 The band has a large fan base, and is one of the most successful German music groups.
 In 1998, they sold about 300,000 copies of the album Viva los tioz within the first 48 hours after release.
 In 2000 they released Ein böses Märchen, their first album under their new record label (rule23 Recordings) and produced their first music video for the single "Dunkler Ort", which was broadcast on MTV.
 Later, an MTV Masters special about the Onkelz was made (which the band disliked).
 In 2002 they released the diss track "Keine Amnestie für MTV" ("No Amnesty for MTV"), indicating that they would never work together in the future.
 In 2002 the Onkelz released the album Dopamin, which was recorded on the Spanish island of Ibiza and mastered at Abbey Road Studios in London.

 On 8 August 2003, despite negative publicity, the Böhse Onkelz were a supporting act for The Rolling Stones at their concert in the open-air arena at the Hanover Fairground.
 That year they played a club tour in Germany under their alias, "Los Tioz" (Spanish for "Die Onkelz").

-2004–2005: Career end
+2004–2005: Disbandment

 When the band's five-year contract with Virgin ended in 2003 they found a new distributor in SPV GmbH for their final album, Adios.
 On 24 May 2004 the Onkelz officially announced their retirement from the music business.
 After the release of the album, a performance at the Wacken Open Air in August 2004 and the sold-out "La Ultima" tour, their farewell show took place on 17 and 18 June 2005 at the EuroSpeedway Lausitz (in Lusatia, Brandenburg) under the name Vaya Con Tioz before an audience of approximately 120,000.
 It was the largest open-air show by a German band in history.
 Supporting bands included Motörhead, Machine Head, JBO, In Extremo, Psychopunch, Children of Bodom, Pro-Pain and the Onkelz cover bands Enkelz and Kneipenterroristen.